HardyTomas/Script-HTTP-GET/README.md

 # HELP ME #

-To use this script you need NODEJS and NPM on your pc
+To use this script you need NODEJS and NPM on your vps or PC ( because you are hacker xD )

 1: FIRST install node js yum install nodejs or apt install nodejs